strawberryfg/c2f-3dhm-human-caffe/caffe_code/README.md

 # customized caffe layers
 This contains usage example of all the layers.
 For **Input**, **Output**, **Param**, see pdf.

+You can easily find usage in prototxt by searching layer type keywords in Sublime, Notepad++ or Vim.

 ----
 ## DeepHumanModelArgmaxHM